ByPrime1337/ByPrime1337/README.md

 - 👋 Hi, I’m @ByPrime1337
 - 👀 I’m interested in Gaming / Programming / Riding
 - I’m working as a Mechatronics
-- And right learning Parametric Design
+- And right now learning Parametric Design